guess-js/guess/README.md

 Where possible, we will focus on creating focused, reusable modules and libraries that can be shared across implementations.

-Logic for getting Google Analytics predictions for next/prev page are pieces that Minko explored in his excellent frameworks write-up and the work Addy has started with Katie.
-Perhaps we should generalize this piece?
-Could be a module that runs in both Node and the browser.

-Wiring up prefetch statements.
-Interesting to learn how both Minko and Kyle currently handle this problem.
-Is there anything here worth further generalizing?
-Addy wrote [https://github.com/GoogleChromeLabs/preload-webpack-plugin](https://github.com/GoogleChromeLabs/preload-webpack-plugin&sa=D&ust=1522637949826000) a while back for pre[load/fetch].

-Mapping predicted pages from Google Analytics API back to a router.
-Minko seems to have solved this problem well (or has a good shape of what this might look like).
-It will be interesting to learn whether those “maps” are highly framework router specific or there is something work generalizing there too.

 ## Approach to predictive fetching

-In order to predict the next page a user is likely to visit, a solution could use the [Google Analytics API](https://developers.google.com/analytics/devguides/reporting/core/v4/&sa=D&ust=1522637949828000).
+In order to predict the next page a user is likely to visit, solutions could use the [Google Analytics API](https://developers.google.com/analytics/devguides/reporting/core/v4/&sa=D&ust=1522637949828000).
 Google Analytics session data can be used to create a model to predict the most likely page a user is going to visit next on a site.
 The benefit of this session data is that it can evolve over time, so that if particular navigation paths change, the predictions can stay up to date too.

 With the availability of this data, an engine could insert `<link rel="[prerender/prefetch/preload]">` tags to speed up the load time for the next page request.
 In some tests, such as Mark Edmondson's [Supercharging Page-Loads with R](http://code.markedmondson.me/predictClickOpenCPU/supercharge.html&sa=D&ust=1522637949828000), this led to a 30% improvement in page load times.
 The approach Mark used in his research involved using GTM tags and machine-learning to train a model for page predictions.
 This is an idea Mark continued in [Machine Learning meets the Cloud - Intelligent Prefetching](https://iihnordic.com/blog/machine-learning-meets-the-cloud-intelligent-prefetching/&sa=D&ust=1522637949828000).